Weed and Pest Animal Management

 • Deposit them in a designated location in your garden that you actively manage through spraying and hand-pulling

 Managing weeds in your garden and/or property through appropriate and regular weed control techniques such as spraying, slashing, grazing or manual pulling is also an important eradication strategy.
 You can also join an environmental group to support projects that improve your local environment.
-To learn more, visit the Get Involved webpage.
+To learn more, visit the Get Involved page.

 How do WE help?